CS-GangXu/TMNet/README.md

   <img src="./images/logo_1.png" width="175">
 </p>

-This is the official PyTorch implementation of TMNet in the CVPR 2021 paper "[Temporal Modulation Network for Controllable Space-Time VideoSuper-Resolution](https://arxiv.org/abs/2104.10642)".
+This is the official PyTorch implementation of TMNet in the CVPR 2021 paper "[Temporal Modulation Network for Controllable Space-Time Video Super-Resolution](https://arxiv.org/abs/2104.10642)".
 Our TMNet can flexibly interpolate intermediate frames for space-time video super-resolution (STVSR).

 # Updates
 - 2021.05.08 Upload the code of training and testing.